 To support the Egypt Centre, please click the button below

-Monday 27 April 2020
+Monday, 27 April 2020

 A Brief History of the Egypt Centre

 Since starting this blog in January 2019, many people have asked me about the history of the Egypt Centre collection.
-Therefore, the post for this this week presents a brief introduction to the collection.
+Therefore, the post for this week presents a brief introduction to the collection.

 The Egypt Centre collection will forever be associated with the pharmaceutical entrepreneur Sir Henry Solomon Wellcome (1853–1936).
 Wellcome had a passion for collecting medically related artefacts, aiming to create a Museum of Man.
 He bought for his collection anything related to medicine, including Napoleon’s toothbrush, currently on display at the Wellcome Collection in London.
 But he also collected non-medical objects, including many from Egypt.
 He was a keen archaeologist, in particular digging for many years at Jebel Moya, Sudan, during which time he hired 4,000 people to excavate (fig. 1).
 Wellcome was one of the first investigators to use kite aerial photography on an archaeological site, with surviving images available in the Wellcome Library.